Anne Greene: Trial and punishment

 She became pregnant, though she later claimed that she was not aware of her pregnancy until she miscarried in the privy after seventeen weeks.
 She tried to conceal the remains of the fetus but was discovered and suspected of infanticide.
-Sir Thomas prosecuted Greene under the "Concealment of Birth of Bastards" Act 1624, under which there was a legal presumption that a woman who concealed the death of her illegitimate child had murdered it.
+Sir Thomas prosecuted Greene under the Concealment of Birth of Bastards Act 1624 (21 Jas.
+1. c.
+27), under which there was a legal presumption that a woman who concealed the death of her illegitimate child had murdered the child.

-A midwife testified that the fetus was too underdeveloped to have ever been alive, and several servants who worked with Greene testified that she had experienced "issues" for approximately one month before her miscarriage, which began after she laboured turning malt".
+A midwife testified that the fetus was too underdeveloped to have ever been alive, and several servants who worked with Greene testified that she had experienced "issues" for approximately one month before her miscarriage, which began after she laboured turning malt.
 In spite of the testimony, Greene was found guilty of murder and was hanged at Oxford Castle on 14 December 1650.
 At her own request, several of her friends pulled her swinging body and a soldier struck her four or five times with the butt of his musket to expedite her death.
-After half an hour, everyone believed her dead, so she was cut down and given to University of Oxford physicians William Petty and Thomas Willis for dissection.
+She was presumed dead half an hour later, so she was cut down and given to University of Oxford physicians William Petty and Thomas Willis for dissection.

 Recovery

-The physicians opened Greene's coffin the following day and discovered that she had a faint pulse and was weakly breathing.
+The physicians opened Greene's coffin on the morning of her hanging and discovered that she had a faint pulse and was weakly breathing.
 Petty and Willis sought the help of their Oxford colleagues Ralph Bathurst and Henry Clerke.
-The group of physicians tried many remedies to revive Greene, including pouring hot cordial down her throat, rubbing her limbs and extremities, bloodletting, applying a poultice to her breasts, and having a Tobacco smoke enema.
+The group of physicians tried many remedies to revive Greene, including pouring hot cordial down her throat, rubbing her limbs and extremities, bloodletting, applying a poultice to her breasts, and administering a tobacco smoke enema.
 The physicians then placed her in a warm bed with another woman, who rubbed her and kept her warm.
 Greene began to recover quickly, beginning to speak after twelve to fourteen hours of treatment and eating solid food after four days.
 Within one month she had fully recovered, aside from amnesia about the time surrounding her execution.

+Pardon and later life

 The authorities granted Greene a reprieve from execution while she recovered and ultimately pardoned her, believing that the hand of God had saved her, demonstrating her innocence.
-Furthermore, one pamphleteer notes that Sir Thomas Read died three days after Greene's execution, so there was no prosecutor to object to the pardon.
+Furthermore, one pamphleteer notes that Sir Thomas Reade died three days after Greene's hanging, so there was no prosecutor to object to the pardon.
 However, another pamphleteer writes that her recovery "moved some of her enemies to wrath and indignation, insomuch that a great man amongst the rest, moved to have her again carried to the place of execution, to be hanged up by the neck, contrary to all Law, reason and justice; but some honest Souldiers then present seemed to be very much discontent thereat" and intervened on Greene's behalf.